Anmolbaral/Arduino-cli-setup/README.md

     arduino-cli core update-index --additional-urls https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json

+  If you using any other board, change the url with your board's url.

    Run the code to install the particular board in your PC

+   Here I am installing Seeeduino Wio board

+   Run the code to install the particular board in your PC

      arduino-cli core install Seeeduino:samd

-   To check again if you have successfully downloaded the board, run the following code
+   To check again if you have successfully installed the board, run the following code
      arduino-cli board list

         Port                  Type                Board Name               FQBN                               Core